On Nilcompactifications of Prime Spectra of Commutative Rings: Introduction.

 \section{Introduction.}

+Compactification of a topological space is an important topic considered in a wide range of branches in mathematics as it guarantees a useful property for the space, see for example \cite{Arhangel}, \cite{Magill}, \cite{Margalef}, \cite{Morrison}, \cite{Nakassis}, \cite{Salbany}, \cite{Zuniga}.
+In this paper we study, from a categorical point of view, the compactification method of prime spectra which is presented in \cite{Acosta-Rubio}, named nilcompactification.
+Nilcompactification is a topological method obtained mainly through an algebraic process.
+The categorical point of view of nilcompactification, with some of its possible variations, offers an interesting wealth for this process.
+For the categorical concepts see, for example, \cite{MacLane}.
+This method of nilcompactification is functorial in a simple way in that it has interesting properties and the involved constructions provide us with different natural transformations.
+We can take into account that some compactification processes need to consider suitable subcategories to obtain a functorial behavior, as studied in \cite{Acosta-Giraldo} for the Alexandroff compactifications.

 In this paper the word \textit{ring} means \textit{commutative ring, not necessarily with identity}.
 A homomorphism is a function between rings that respects addition and product.
+We suppose that prime ideals are proper ideals by definition.
 The prime spectrum of a ring $S$ is denoted by $\mathrm{Spec}S$ and it is the set of prime ideals of $S$ endowed with the Zariski topology.
 In this topology the sets

 where $a\in S,$ provide a basis.
 The closed sets are

 where $I$ is an ideal of $S.$ It is known that the basic open sets are compact and for each ideal $I$ of $S$ the function $V_{S}(I)\rightarrow $ $ \mathrm{Spec}\left( S/I\right) :P\mapsto P/I$ is a homeomorphism (see \cite {Atiyah}).
 The Zariski topology is also called the hull-kernel topology because the closure of a subset $\mathcal{B}$ of $\mathrm{Spec}S$ is the set